 Collectivistic cultures are those that emphasize cohesiveness among individuals.
 Prioritization is given to groups over individuals.
 Each individual is encouraged to do what’s best for the family and the community.
 Values that are important to these societies are unity, harmony, and selflessness.
 They highly value indirect communication in order to preserve “face” for others in the community.
-Cultures like China, Korea, Mexico, are collectivistic cultures.
+Cultures like China, Korea, Mexico are collectivistic cultures.

 Individualistic cultures, as the term goes, give priority to individual needs, values, or dreams.
-These societies place high values on direct communication and personal achievements.
+These societies place high importance on direct communication and personal achievements.
 Countries like the USA, Germany, and many western countries are dominantly individualistic cultures.

 Individualistic societies, on the other hand, desire direct communication — a “heart-to-heart talk.”
 This act is considered healthy, brave, and authentic.
-What makes this possible is that individuals in these societies can often separate the issue at hand with the personal self-worth behind it.
+What makes this possible is that individuals in these societies can often separate the issue at hand from the personal self-worth behind it.

 - Invite both the collectivistic and the individualistic members to list down their points of reasons that cause the conflict.
-By doing so, both are less likely to become defensive when the other party brings up points that cause misunderstanding.
+By doing so, both are less likely to become defensive when the other party brings up issues that cause misunderstanding.